How Much Damage Can Carpenter Ants Really Do?

-One of the biggest reasons carpenter ants don't do as much damage as subterranean termites is that they aren't as secretive.
+One of the biggest reasons carpenter ants don't do as much damage as subterranean termites is that carpenter ants aren't as secretive as termites.
 Since carpenter ants don't consume food, they have to do something with the wood waste they produce.
-This sawdust (frass) is pushed out of kickout holes and accumulates on floors and walls.
+This sawdust, also known as "frass", is pushed out of holes and accumulates on floors and walls.
 When this occurs, it alerts a property owner to the potential threat, and a professional is often called, which arrests the damage.
 But what happens when frass is deposited in a location that isn't easy to see or where it can blend in?
 The result is ongoing damage that can begin to look a lot like termite damage.

 - As mentioned above, carpenter ants produce frass.
 This frass is always found in areas where carpenter ants are doing damage.